-GLAAD's Spanish-Language & Latino Media Team serves as a resource to Spanish and English-language Latino media outlets to ensure fair, accurate and inclusive representations of LGBT people.
-For more information about GLAAD's Spanish-Language & Latino Media department, click here.
+GLAAD's Spanish-Language & Latino Media Team serves as a resource to Spanish and English-language Latinx media outlets to ensure fair, accurate and inclusive representations of LGBT people.
+For more information about GLAAD's Spanish-Language & Latinx Media department, click here.

-- Assists in the growth of GLAAD’s outreach to Spanish and English-language Latino news and entertainment media and the Latina/o community.
+- Assists in the growth of GLAAD’s outreach to Spanish and English-language Latinx news and entertainment media and the Latina/o community.

-- Develops and maintains relationships with Latina/o and other community organizations and leaders in various states.
+- Develops and maintains relationships with Latinx and other community organizations and leaders in various states.

-- Assists in managing the organization's Spanish-language and Latino media strategies and outreach efforts.
+- Assists in managing the organization's Spanish-language and Latinx media strategies and outreach efforts.

-- Helps manage training efforts and outreach to Latina/o community groups.
+- Helps manage training efforts and outreach to Latinx community groups.

 - Maintains and grows current contacts, or access to contacts/spokespeople, for regional LGBT and mainstream media outlets and journalists.